 It is quite safe to say that modern research techniques and experiments in aesthetic medicine, medical science and technology have been of great service to mankind today.
 What was deemed impossible a decade ago is now widely in practice.

-Thanks to the research, the ineffective lotions and portions against ageing are now widely replaced by just one syringe of Botox.
+Thanks to the research, the ineffective lotions and portions against ageing are now becoming a thing of the past due to cosmetic injectables.
 Moreover, a disabling migraine is now treatable using MHRA Approved Botox injections without any major side effect!

 By virtue of exploration and experimentation, Botox treatment offers a relatively effective alternative to myriad concerns such as: